 Children around the same age tend to behave the same.
 We know that their behavior is often guided by their stage of development.
 This explains why certain discipline strategies that work with toddlers may be a complete and utter failure with older children.

-Understanding the behavior to expect depending on your child’s age is a first step toward helping you manage her behavior more appropriately.
+Understanding the behavior to expect depending on your child’s age is a first step toward helping you manage their behavior more appropriately.
 But it is not just a matter of age.
-Children develop at different rhythms, and as the psychologist and biologist Jean Piaget says, the developmental stage matters more than your child’s chronological age.
+Children develop at different rhythms, and as the psychologist and biologist Jean Piaget says, your child’s developmental stage matters more than their chronological age.

 An age by age guide to responding to your child’s inappropriate behavior more appropriately